FAQ’s – Timber Floors Brisbane

 Will my new timber floor scratch?

 Timber is a very hardwearing and durable flooring product.
 Harder timber materials are certainly more scratch resistant than their softer counterparts.
-Hardness is measured using the Janka scale, so you will be able to choose a timber flooring product that is well suited to your needs by looking at its hardness rating.
+The hardness of your Brisbane timber floors is measured using the Janka scale, so you will be able to choose a product that is well suited to your needs by looking at its hardness rating.
 Generally, you should choose a harder timber for high traffic parts of your home.
 These areas of the home are more susceptible to scratching, as there is more foot traffic in the area.
 Foot traffic spreads abrasive particles and dirt, which can gradually scratch the timber’s surface.
-However because of its durability, timber does take quite a while to display scratches, if it is well maintained.
+However, because of its durability, timber does take quite a while to display scratches, if it is well maintained.
 Vacuuming frequently and fitting felt pads on the underside of furniture can reduce the chances of your timber floor being scratched.

 While these precautions greatly improve the longevity of your timber floor, it is still possible that it will sustain some scratching over the years.
 Fortunately, this is not a major problem.
 Timber floors generally require some restoration, as they get older.
 This is likely to be very infrequent, but it is not a particularly lengthy process.
 It simply involves some sanding and revarnishing, to restore the beautiful natural finish of the floor.
 At Bennetts Carpets, we can help you with this.
 Our team offers a range of maintenance services and we will happily offer some advice on how to keep your timber floor looking great